Top 10 HyperDX Alternatives in 2026

 🌟 Key features

-• Screenshot capture for API errors with visual debugging context
+• Screenshot capture for API errors providing visual debugging context

 • S3-native log storage with no hot/cold storage limitations